pfmonville/whole_history_rating/README.md

     # Or let the module iterate until the elo is stable (precision by default 10E-3) with a time limit of 10 seconds by default
     whr.auto_iterate(time_limit = 10, precision = 10E-3)

-    # Results are stored in one triplet for each day: [day_number, elo_rating, uncertainty]
+    # Results are stored in one triplet for each game: [day_number, elo_rating, uncertainty]
     whr.ratings_for_player("shusaku") =>
       [[1, -43, 84],
        [2, -45, 84],